Carolyn Johnson

 Chris Kuperstein enjoys reading, hiking, kayaking, and tending his children’s farm animals.
 He is a member of the U.K. and Spokane Tolkien Societies.
 Chris and his son attend Trail Life, where he also occasionally volunteers.
 Chris and Laura also spend time advocating in the community for foster children and parents, assisting and mentoring where possible, and speaking to legislators on their behalf.

-As Treasurer, Chris searches the scripture and other texts granted to us by the church fathers and tries to find creative ways to keep Coram Deo Academy focused on Christ, while keeping costs low, and the educational structure as simple as possible.
+Chris searches the scripture and other texts granted to us by the church fathers and tries to find creative ways to keep Coram Deo Academy focused on Christ, while keeping costs low, and the educational structure as simple as possible.

 Chris can be reached here by email.